King Arthur's Death

 And a cauldron crammed full with christened children,

-This dark place, this hell on earth, is indeed the stuff of nightmares: body parts strewn about, maidens forced to roast the meat only to be raped later, cauldrons full of bodies, smoke all around.
+This dark place is indeed the stuff of nightmares: body parts strewn about, maidens forced to roast the meat only to be raped later, cauldrons full of bodies, smoke all around.

 Then Arthur challenges him and a fight ensues, the description of which pulls no punches as swords plunge into intestines and Arthur slices with his sword right down to the giant’s genitals.
 Eventually, the club-wielding giant (whom we might imagine as that at Cerne Abbas in the county of Dorset) is slain, and Arthur survives his first test.